julienbrasseur/llm-hallucination-detector/report/technical_report.md

 | 0.5 (default) | 84.15% | 81.94% | 65.09% | 72.55% | 91.04% |
 | 0.366 (optimized) | 82.96% | 72.49% | 75.87% | 74.13% | 91.04% |

 Threshold optimization improves hallucination recall from 65% to 76% at modest cost to precision, which is a reasonable tradeoff given that missing hallucinations is typically more costly than occasional false positives.
-In any event, this already establishes that hidden states encode, at least partially, hallucination-related signals.
+In any event, this confirms that hidden states encode, at least partially, hallucination-related signals.

 #### 4.3.
 Multi-Layer Results